 6. Artemis Wines

-Another theme with wineries in New South Wales is that they’re mostly family-owned.
+Another theme with Southern Highlands wineries is that they’re mostly family-owned.

 Artemis Wines is no exception—the Balog family are obsessed with wine, not in a weird way; they just love it.

 They make it all: Reisling, Sparkling Reisling, Chardonnay, Sauvignon Blanc, and more.